Flawless Physio Logo

 by James McCormack

-The Plantar Fascia is a group of thick connective tissue that sits on the underside of the foot connecting the heel bone to the ball of the foot.
-The Plantar Fascia is a passive tissue that cannot contract like a muscle, but it plays a vital role in the structural integrity of the foot and provides stability to the arch of the foot.
-When you stand, the foot spreads and stretches on the Plantar Fascia, while walking or running places a more significant strain on the tissue.
-The repetitive impact from running or having a flat foot can place excessive stress on the Plantar Fascia and cause a Plantar Fascia Tear.
+The Plantar Fascia is a band of thick connective tissue that stretches across the plantar aspect (underneath) of the foot connecting the heel bone (calcaneus) and spanning across the foot to attach to the ball of the foot.
+The Plantar Fascia is a passive tissue that cannot contract like a muscle, but it plays a vital role in the structural integrity of the foot, provides stability to the arch of the foot and assists in the gait cycle.

 Picutre diagram of Plantar Fascia Tear